PX4/PX4-Autopilot/nuttx/README.txt

          tools/kconfig menuconfig

        b.
-There is an issue with accessing DOS environment variables from the Cygwin kconfig-mconf running in the CMD.exe shell.
+There is an issue with accessing DOS environment variables from the Cygwin kconfig-mconf running in the Windows console.
 The following change to the top-level Kconfig file seems to work around these problems: